To provide maximum traction and stability on all roads, All-Wheel Drive is standard on the Discovery Sport. But it costs extra on the XC60.

 The Discovery Sport offers an optional heads-up display which projects speed and navigation instruction readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
 The XC60 doesn’t offer a heads-up display.

 The Discovery Sport’s front and rear power windows all open or close fully with one touch of the switches, making it more convenient at drive-up windows and toll booths, or when talking with someone outside the car.
 The XC60’s rear power window switches have to be held the entire time to open or close them fully.

-If the windows are left down on the Discovery Sport the driver can raise them all using the key in the outside lock cylinder.
-On a hot day the driver can lower the windows from outside the vehicle using the key in the outside lock cylinder or the keyless remote.
+On a hot day the Discovery Sport’s driver can lower all the windows from a distance using the keyless remote.
 The driver of the XC60 can only operate the windows from inside the vehicle, with the ignition on.

 Optional air conditioned seats in the Discovery Sport HSE/HSE Luxury keep the driver and front passenger comfortable and take the sting out of hot seats in Summer.
 The XC60 doesn’t offer air conditioned seats.